reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-examples.rst

    reahl example tutorial.hello

-This will create a directory "hello" in your current location with the example.
+This will create a directory "hello" in your current location containing the example.